FALL SEMESTER 2015 SYLLABUS

 There are no course completion prerequisites for enrollment in Scholarly Inquiry in WF ED.
 The graduate faculty of WF ED requires successful completion of Scholarly Inquiry in WF ED by doctoral students in WF ED who have not yet completed the WF ED Doctoral Candidacy Examination.

-Scholarly Inquiry in WF ED is a blended learning/hybrid delivery course offered as resident instruction at Penn State.
-The course meets weekly during the semester in which it is offered.
-Although many WF ED courses permit remote participation, you may not participate in class meetings for this course using remote technologies.
-All meetings occur in a live, face-to-face setting.
+Scholarly Inquiry in WF ED is a blended learning/hybrid delivery course that is offered as resident instruction at Penn State.
+The course meets weekly during the semester during which it is offered.
+Although many WF ED courses permit remote participation, students may not participate in class meetings for this course using remote technologies.

 Student products from the course emerge mostly as written documents, many of which, in turn, become evidence of completion of elements of the WF ED Doctoral Candidacy Examination.

 Scheduled during Fall Semesters only (search schedule.psu.edu for available course offering), contingent on (a) staffing the course with a qualified instructor and (b) obtaining enrollment in the course by the minimum number of students specified by Penn State policy (cf. “C–3: Minimum Course Enrollment Threshold Expectations” in Academic Administrative Policies and Procedures.

 David L. Passmore; use e–mail address, firstname.lastname@example.org.